dbucher97/fast-qaoa-c/README.md

 expectation values is calculated.
 In principle, this one can deviate from the Problem Hamiltonian.

-Fast-QAOA features an built in parameter optimizer based on L-BFGS.
-The limited memory part ins not really important, as the number of parameters considered is generallly small.
-However, `liblbfgs` is a nice implementation of the BFGS procedure.
+Fast-QAOA features a built-in parameter optimizer based on L-BFGS.
+The limited memory part is not really important, as the number of parameters considered is generally not the bottleneck.
+However, `liblbfgs` is an excellent implementation of the BFGS procedure.

-To optimize paramters, simply write
+To optimize parameters, simply write
 ```python
 from fastqaoa import optimize_qaoa_lbfgs